nhsuk/alphahealth/depression-and-anxiety/managing-depression-and-anxiety.md

 - [Mental Health Foundation](http://www.mentalhealth.org.uk/help-information/mental-health-a-z/D/depression)
 - [Mind](http://www.mind.org.uk/information-support/types-of-mental-health-problems/depression)
 - [Depression Alliance](http://www.depressionalliance.org/how-we-can-help/)
-- [Top UK](http://www.topuk.org/) an OCD and phobia charity

-The mental health charity Mind has a [full list of contacts](http://www.mind.org.uk/information-support/types-of-mental-health-problems/anxiety-and-panic-attacks/useful-contacts/#.Vk8P9WThCRb)
+The mental health charity Mind has a [full list of organisations to contact if you have anxiety](http://www.mind.org.uk/information-support/types-of-mental-health-problems/anxiety-and-panic-attacks/useful-contacts/#.Vk8P9WThCRb)

 Mind also runs the [Mind blog](http://www.mind.org.uk/information-support/your-stories.aspx) where people post their experiences.

-##Keeping active
+##Being active for 20 minute a day helps
 20 minutes of exercise a day can help with your depression or anxiety.

 Exercise releases a chemical in your brain called endorphins which lifts your mood.

 Ask your GP for a prescription for exercise.
-This will refer you to a local gym without any cost to you.
+This will refer you to a local gym for free.

-If the gym isn’t for you, there are other options.
+If the gym isn’t for you, there are many ways you can be active.

-###Anything can be exercise
+###You can exercise anywhere

 Exercise can be anything that gets you slightly out of breath, for example:

-- walking, for example part or all the way to work
+- walking - try walking part or all the way to work
 - housework
 - gardening - [find a gardening project in your area](http://www.mind.org.uk/information-support/drugs-and-treatments/ecotherapy/finding-a-programme/#.VmAbeNDquU4) or work outside with [Green Gym](http://www.tcv.org.uk/greengym)

-Just being active in any way for 20 minutes a day can help lift your mood.

 <div class="notice" role="note" aria-label="Information">
   <p>